 Where to Adventure:

-In the Bangs Canyon area above Grand Junction, the 3-mile out and back Mica Mine trail is a favorite.
-The Mica Mine trail is a gently sloping path the works its way up Ladder Canyon.
+In the Bangs Canyon area above Grand Junction, the 3-mile out and back Mica Mine trail is a local favorite.
+The Mica Mine trail is a gently sloping path that works its way up Ladder Canyon.
 Surrounded on both sides by steep canyon walls, this trail is not only very scenic but also wide, making it perfect for pups who love to dart back and forth, sniffing everything.
 There is also a small stream that runs down the canyon from early spring to mid-summer, so your dogs will thank you as they quench their thirst and cool off!

 If a woodsy hike is more your pup’s style, explore Lake of the Woods trail on the Grand Mesa.
 This out and back hike dips and climbs through a forest of pine trees.
 After about 4.5 miles, you’re rewarded with Cottonwood Lake, a pristine alpine lake of blue glacier water.
 Along the way to Cottonwood Lake, you'll also pass several smaller lakes, so if your dog loves to swim, this is your hike.